 \label{sec:turing}

-The goal of our system is to create expressive, non-robotic music as oppose to deadpan MIDI.
+The goal of our system is to create expressive, non-robotic music as an opposite to deadpan MIDI.
 Therefore, we need to perform a subjective test to verify if people can tell our generated performances apart from real human performances.

-In this survey, 1518 computer generated expressive phrases and their corresponding human recording were selected as samples.
+In this survey, 1518 computer generated expressive phrases and their corresponding human recordings were selected as samples.
 Each test subject was given 10 randomly selected computer generated phrase and 10 human recordings, these 20 phrases are presented in random order.
 He/She was asked to rate each phrase according to the following criteria, which were proposed by the RenCon contess \cite{RenCon}:

 \begin{enumerate}

-\item Technical control: if a performance sounds like it is technically skilled thus performed with accurate and secure notes, rhythms, tempo and articulation.
+\item Technical control: How does the performance sound like one generated by a technical system, and thus performed with accurate and secure notes, rhythms, tempo and articulation.

-\item Humanness: if the performance sounds like a human was playing it.
+\item Humanness: Does the performance sound like one played by a human.

-\item Musicality: how musical the performance is in terms of tone and color, phrasing, flow, mood and emotions
+\item Musicality: How musical is the performance in terms of tone and color, phrasing, flow, mood and emotions

-\item Expressive variation: how much expressive variation (versus deadpan) there is in the performance.
+\item Expressive variation: How much expressive variation (versus deadpan) is in the performance.

 \end{enumerate}

-In RenCon, each judge was asked to give separate ratings for each criteria.
-But we believe this is too demanding for less-experienced participant, so we asked each test subject to give an overall rating from one to five.
-One being very bad, five being very good.
+In RenCon, each judge was asked to give separate ratings for each criterion.
+We believe that this is too demanding for less-experienced participants, so we asked each test subject to give an overall rating from one to five.
+One means very bad, and five stands for very good.
 The test subjects are also asked to report their musical proficiency in a three level scale:

 \begin{enumerate}